Ask the expert: smartly investing in education technology

 What are the top three most important considerations for schools and universities when considering edtech investments?

 Top of my list is the people and change strategy.
 Organisations that are successful in harnessing digital platforms not only make wide investments – what I call adoption – but they also embed the technology into the institution – what I call absorption.
 The lower the delta between adoption and absorption, the more successful the edtech investment will be.
 Second, ensure you are clear about priorities.
 There is nite resource available and the best institutions will ensure that investment goes where it’s needed most and where the return works best.
 I’d advise institutions to split their demands into unavoidable pressures (things that have to be done, e.g. GDPR), Lights On (things that have to happen or things will break, e.g. cyclical refresh) and transformation (investment that delivers a measurable and significant benefit).
 Finally, make sure your IT organisation is ready to support you effectively.
 If it lacks the skills or capacity, then all the hard work will amount to little.

 There are many voices in the sector promoting tech for certain causes.
 Which elements of education do you think are most in need of edtech investment?

 My advice to UK education is to think about how we fundamentally change the way we teach and learn.
 I’m excited about the possibilities of machine learning, artificial intelligence, and systems which bring learning at home and school closer together.
 Security investments are also key.
 We face severe threats in the future that could disrupt schools and children in a substantial way, and it requires a continuing focus.
 Finally, we need to invest in the capacity to support change.
 There is no point spending money if it’s not used.
 Schools need help and support to make the transition.

 Some schools and universities are struggling with a lower budget than their peers.
 How can institutions be proactive in raising extra funds for tech investment?

-For further info on Blackboard, please click here.
+For more on the London Grid for Learning, please click here.